Budapestby VisitCity Guides

 Well-maintained hiking trails in Pilis Mountains offer diverse routes for all abilities

-Restaurant Panoráma lives up to its name with breathtaking Danube Bend views complementing authentic Hungarian dishes.
-Located at Panoráma utca 2, it's ideal for enjoying hearty goulash soup or rich pörkölt stew while gazing over the serpentine river below.
+Restaurant Panoráma lives up to its name with incredible Danube Bend views while you eat.
+It's at Panoráma utca 2.
+Perfect for enjoying goulash soup or pörkölt stew while looking out over the winding river below.

-Renaissance Restaurant, often associated with Hotel Visegrád, creates atmospheric dining experiences with "royal feast" themes that transport guests back to medieval court life.
-The restaurant emphasizes quality traditional cuisine with attentive service in historically-inspired surroundings.
+Renaissance Restaurant is often connected with Hotel Visegrád.
+They do these "royal feast" themes that make you feel like you're back in medieval times.
+The food is quality traditional Hungarian cuisine with good service in historically-inspired surroundings.

 Traditional Hungarian goulash served in cast iron pan with sour cream, herbs and flatbread